jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the amount of company A's loss balance carried forward to the tax year in which the breach occurred is not more than the amount of—
     (i) company B's net income for the common span, if no company in the group other than company B has net income for the common span of more than zero; or
-    (ii) the total of the amounts of net income for the common span of companies in the group; and (b) continuity of ownership in company A under section IC 2(1) (Threshold levels for grouping tax losses in tax year) applies in the common span; and
+    (ii) the total of the amounts of net income for the common span of companies in the group; and (b) continuity of ownership in company A, or continuity of company A’s business activities, under section IC 2(1) (Threshold levels for grouping tax losses in tax year) applies in the common span; and
   (c) company B provides the Commissioner with adequate financial statements under section IP 6; and (d) company A notifies the Commissioner of the treatment of the tax loss under section IP 7.
 Determining amounts